KurtVelasco/Desktop_Gremlin/README.md

 A. Prob in the future
 <br><br>
 **Can you add X character?**<br>
-A. I mostly base it off characters that I like so maybe, unless someone requested it through Kofi.
+A. I mostly base it off characters that I like so maybe.
 <br><br>
 **Virus Detected?**<br>
 A. I would be suprise if you can find a github download without getting false-positived by Virustotal/Defender.